hermantb/fast_json/README.md

 --unicode_escape: Print unicode escape instead of utf8
 </pre>

 Default there is a simple internal test.
 Normally you supply a file to run the benchmark.
-If you do not supply --print_time or --parse_time both are run.
+If you do not supply --print_time, --parse_time or --stream_time all 3 benchmarks are run.

 ## License